dabosch/gufi-pTx-2023/index.md

 ## Transport and Accomodation
 We recommend to arrive on the day before the event.
 Travelling to Tübingen from the next high-speed rail or airport will take more than one hour.
 All participants have to organize travel and accomodation themselves.
-Recommendations for hotels will soon be added [here](accomodation.md).
+Recommendations for hotels will soon be added [here](Accomodation.md).

 ## Registration Fees
-Participation will be free of charge for all invited members of GUFI&friends.
+Participation will be free of charge for all invited members of `GUFI&friends`.
 Participants are expected to pay for their own accomodation and travel.
-While some food is provided during the day, the dinner/social event at the end of day 2 will have to be paid by those participants who wish to join.
+While some food is provided during the day, the dinner/social event at the end of day 1 will have to be paid by those participants who wish to join.